Faculty and Staff Mailroom Procedures

 All outgoing mail is picked up from the Campus Mail Center at 2:30 p.m.
 Please make sure you allow plenty of time for mail to be metered before the courier arrives.
 Mail brought to the Campus Mail Center before 2:20 p.m. will be processed for the afternoon mail run.
 Any mail brought after 2:20 p.m. will be sent out the next business day.

 Mail that requires special handling, such as express mail and certified mail, needs to be brought to the Mail Center and handed to a clerk.
 Please do not drop mail requiring special handling in the drop box unless all the proper forms are completed and attached.

 When sending mail to students with Campus mailboxes please include the student name and box number.
 A student mailbox list will be compiled by drop/add and can be emailed to any faculty/department making the request.

 Your return address is very important.
 The return address is how we bill your mail.
-“Limestone College, 1115 College Drive” is not sufficient; the department name or the name of the individual mailing the letter must be on the envelope.
+“Limestone University, 1115 College Drive” is not sufficient; the department name or the name of the individual mailing the letter must be on the envelope.
 This will speed up the delivery of your mail.
 If it is unclear who is sending the mail piece, we will be forced to open the letter and return it to sender to be re-addressed.

 Non-Limestone Related Mail

 Charging personal correspondence to Limestone University accounts is not permitted.
 Any questionable mail will be sent back to the head of the department.